← Back to letter types

 When to send it

-Within a few days of receiving the itemized statement, while the move-out condition is still easy to corroborate from your own dated photos and the lease text.
-Acting quickly keeps the dispute on a documented timeline.
+Within a few days of receiving the itemized statement, while your own move-out photos and the lease are easy to reference.

 What comes next

-If the landlord refuses to substantiate the deductions, the dispute letter and your evidence file usually become the core of a small claims record.
-State law also sets limits on which categories of charges are deductible at all.
+If the landlord will not back up the deductions, this letter and your evidence file often become the core of a small claims case.
+State law also limits which charges can come out of a deposit at all.

 Other letter types